AravindRagav1010/RPI-Incentivebasedgarbagemanagement/ReadMe.md

 4. Image processing --> cam starts to capture waste images and the CNN model identifies the type of waste.
 5. Segregation --> The respective bin assigned to the waste that is been identified opens for the user to dispose of their waste.
 6. Level Detection --> The ultrasonic sensor calculates the depth of the bin and returns if the bin is full or empty/half full and indicated using the LEDs.
 7. Provision of Incentive --> The user is been incentivized with credits that correspond to the type of waste that is been disposed of.
+8. The User can view the number of waste disposed of and the respective credit amount using the Mobile Application.
 ----------- This process takes place until the user wants to stop disposing of the waste -----------